-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 - Adjustable Height & Tilt-back Head - gives you the...

+You might find some similar features with the earlier product and the Lasko 1843 model which include adjustable height with a tilt-back feature and the tool-free easy assembly.
+Now the unique characteristics of this pedestal fan are the remote control that comes with three-speed settings and auto on/off.

-It’s also equipped with a programmable timer, which allows you to set the time (1 hour, 2 hours and 4 hours) for the fan to operate.
-But, to assess the oscillation feature, you need to turn it on/off manually.
+It’s also equipped with a programmable timer, which allows you to set the time (1 hour, 2 hours, and 4 hours) for the fan to operate.
+But to assess the oscillation feature, you need to turn it on/off manually.
 Even though it’s a very powerful fan, it has a reasonable noise level which can be disturbing at times.
-It comes with a lower price tag because most parts are made from plastic.
+This adjustable height pedestal comes with a lower price tag because most parts are made from plastic.

 - It has a programmable timer